Y-Δ transform

-In electrical engineering, the Y-Δ transform, also written wye-delta and also known by many other names, is a mathematical technique to simplify the analysis of an electrical network.
+In circuit design, the Y-Δ transform, also written wye-delta and also known by many other names, is a mathematical technique to simplify the analysis of an electrical network.
 The name derives from the shapes of the circuit diagrams, which look respectively like the letter Y and the Greek capital letter Δ. This circuit transformation theory was published by Arthur Edwin Kennelly in 1899.
 It is widely used in analysis of three-phase electric power circuits.

 The Y-Δ transform can be considered a special case of the star-mesh transform for three resistors.
 In mathematics, the Y-Δ transform plays an important role in theory of circular planar graphs.

 Names

 The Y-Δ transform is known by a variety of other names, mostly based upon the two shapes involved, listed in either order.
 The Y, spelled out as wye, can also be called T or star; the Δ, spelled out as delta, can also be called triangle, Π (spelled out as pi), or mesh.
 Thus, common names for the transformation include wye-delta or delta-wye, star-delta, star-mesh, or T-Π.